Anzia-github/webnotes/新大陆冒险/新大陆冒险/魔法书定制/Account.md

-💸How much did you cost today?
+💸Number of money spent and where?

-📋What categories did you cost mainly?
+🚫What money is unnecessary?

-🚯What money is unnecessary?
+💰What scenes and reasons drive you to spend money?

 ---